Donald Trump Campaign Accused Of Coercing People To Attend Rallies

 — Aaron Black (@BlackCatUnloads) August 16, 2019

-On a related note, Twitter users have been sharing photos of large swaths of empty seats at recent Trump rallies causing “#EmptySeatMAGATour” to trend on Twitter for several hours on Friday.
+On a related note, Twitter users have recently been sharing photos of large swaths of empty seats at alleged Trump rallies.
+This caused #EmptySeatMAGATour to trend on the social media platform for several hours on Friday.

 There’s a whole lot of empty seats at the #TrumpRally in New Hampshire, he can’t even fill up a room.
 Hilarious! #EmptySeatMAGATour pic.twitter.com/oHWQqCfRlt